West Space Studio

 West Space provides a fully subsidised studio above our gallery and office, alongside the intergenerational cohort of artists in Collingwood Yards.

-Established in 2023, the program offers two artists a six-month residency each year, with mentorship from the West Space team and new opportunities for peer exchange.
+Established in 2023, the residency program offers mentorship from our team and opportunities for peer exchange.

 Now